LeoVegasLeoVegas

 There’s no guarantee that the Martingale system in roulette is profitable.
 Although Martingale is designed to help you recoup table losses, like all strategies, it does not account for the fact that roulette is a game of chance.

-Is the Martingale system allowed in casinos?
 Yes, many casinos allow the use of the Martingale system.
 However, always check the game and table limits before you try it yourself.
 These limits will effectively cap how much you can bet at any one time, meaning that the Martingale strategy can only go so far.

 We're sorry!